jyurkanin/particles/README.md

 Results will for the next 64 particles will be computed by moving along the gridDim.y direction.

+# Tile it better
+I want to see if implementing the code in the example n-body cuda sample by nvidia will lead to faster run time.
+They tile things different in a possibly smarter way, using less blocks but more synchronization.
+So I'm not sure that their way is better.

+The nvidia implementation (kernels8.cu) is slower because they have lower occupancy.
+Because they are only generating the same number of threads as objects.
+The other tiling method uses more threads.

 # Experiment with a grid level sync?
 GPU is not meant to do this, the internet says this will be shit.
 I still want to try though.